 Storing your MacBook If you are going to store your MacBook for an extended period of time, keep it in a cool location (ideally, 71° F or 22° C) and discharge the battery to 50 percent.
-When storing your computer for longer than five months, discharge the battery to approximately 50 percent and then remove it from the MacBook.
+When storing your computer for longer than five months, discharge the battery to approximately 50 percent and then remove it from your MacBook.
 To maintain the capacity of the battery, recharge the battery to 50 percent every six months or so.

-Cleaning your MacBook When cleaning the outside of your computer and its components, first shut down your MacBook, unplug the power adapter, and remove the battery.
+Cleaning your MacBook When cleaning the outside of your MacBook and its components, first shut down your MacBook, unplug the power adapter, and remove the battery.
 Then use a damp, soft, lint-free cloth to clean the computer's exterior.
 Avoid getting moisture in any openings.
 Do not spray liquid directly on the computer.
 Do not use aerosol sprays, solvents, or abrasives that might damage the finish.

-Cleaning your MacBook display To clean your MacBook screen, first shut down your MacBook, unplug the power adapter, and remove the battery.
-Then dampen a clean, soft, lint-free cloth or paper with water only and wipe the screen.
+Cleaning the MacBook screen To clean the MacBook screen, first shut down your MacBook, unplug the power adapter, and remove the battery.
+Then use the included cleaning cloth to wipe the screen.
+Dampen the cloth with water if necessary.
 Do not spray liquid directly on the screen.